AleoNet/ARCs/arc-0000/README.md

 created: 2020-02-07
 ---

-## Overview
+## Abstract

 This file serves as the suggested template for new ARC proposals.

 We understand that every proposal is different, and the purpose of this template is to help guide you to ensure your proposal has considered as many aspects as possible.

-<-- If someone only reads this far, what do you want them to know? -->

-## Motivation

 This section should describe the rationale for this ARC.

 <-- What problem does this proposal address? -->

+<-- If someone only reads this far, what do you want them to know? -->

-## Design
+## Specification

 This section should outline the technical requirements and considerations for incorporating this proposal as a new ARC standard.